Edison High School (New Jersey): Drama

 In April 2012, EHS Drama presented Wedding Singer as its Spring musical, directed by Kathi Troy.

 In April 2013, EHS Drama presented Spamalot as its Spring musical, directed by Kathi Troy and Music Directed by Nicholas Kaminski.

 In 2014, EHS Drama presented All Shook Up as its Spring musical, directed by Nicole Singer.

 In March 2015, EHS Drama presented Urinetown as its Spring musical, directed by Nicole Singer, Music Directed by Chris Curcio, and choreographed by Lyle Dungee.

 In December 2018, EHS Drama presented It's A Wonderful Life as its Winter play, directed by Maureen O'Connor.

 In March 2019, EHS Drama presented Curtains as its Spring musical, directed by Maureen O'Connor.

 In October 2021, EHS Drama presented Arsenic and Old Lace as its Fall play, directed by Maureen O'Connor.

 In March 2022, EHS Drama presented Into the Woods as its Spring musical, directed by Maureen O'Connor.

+Starting in the 2022-2023 School Year, the Edison High School Theater Club is now run and directed by Jessica Eckhoff and Gabriela Padilla, taking over after Maureen O'Connor left the position.

+In March 2023, EHS Theater Department presented High School Musical as its Spring musical, directed by Jessica Eckhoff and Gabriela Padilla.
+This was also their first time as directors.
+This musical was also won 3 awards at the first annual Central Jersey Marquee Awards, held at the Carteret Performing Arts and Events Center in Carteret, NJ.
+The musical won the awards for Best Ensemble Member, Best Lighting, and Best Student Stage Manager.

+In May 2023, a new event entitled Eagle Night Live, inspired by Saturday Night Live, was put on for the first time.
+It was a comedy show that allowed the students to perform comedic songs, scenes, and whatever else they wanted.

+In October 2023, EHS Theater Department presented Clue as its Fall play, directed by Jessica Eckhoff and Gabriela Padilla.

+In March 2024, EHS Theater Department presented Legally Blonde as its Spring musical, directed by Jessica Eckhoff and Gabriela Padilla.
+This musical also won 2 awards at the second annual Central Jersey Marquee Awards, held at the Carteret Performing Arts and Events Center in Carteret, NJ.
+The musical won the awards for Best Hair and Makeup and Best Music Direction.

+In May 2024, EHS Theater Department presented the second annual Eagle Night Live.

+For the 2024-2025 school year, the announced Fall Play is Almost, Maine.

+For the 2024-2025 school year, the announced Spring Musical is The Addams Family.

 The club Peacock Society, a South Asian club, also puts on a Bollywood themed drama play every year which features musical performances during the play as well.
 These musical performances include singing and dancing.